Our Estate Planning Frequently Asked Questions

 Definition of ISSUE: (noun) / descendants in any degree from a common ancestor

-In the context of trusts and estates, the term ‘issue’ is defined as “the descendants in any degree from a common ancestor”.
-In other words, issue refers to a person’s lineal descendants, such as children, grandchildren, great-grandchildren, etc. This differs from “heirs”, which could include other relatives besides lineal descendants.
+Plain English translation: Issue refers to a person’s lineal descendants, such as children, grandchildren, great-grandchildren, etc. This differs from “heirs”, which could include other relatives besides lineal descendants.

 FAQ: What is a Beneficiary?

 Definition of BENEFICIARY: (noun) / one that benefits from something; the person named to receive proceeds or benefit; a person or entity designated by another to receive a gift of money or property